-LeBron James Keeps No.23 With The Lakers, Considers A Game Change
+LeBron James Keeps No. 23 With The Lakers, Considers A Game Change

 “Due to tremendous fan interest, the LeBron James Lakers jerseys were prepared to be put on sale at the NBA Store upon an announcement by the team,” an NBA spokesperson said in a statement.
 “Mistakenly, they were placed on shelves prematurely.”

 The news comes amid another high-profile revelation in the saga of James’ transition to the Lakers.
-Earlier on Friday, the New York Post reported that James facilitated the Lakers’ $4.5-million one-year contract with his nemesis, Lance Stephenson.
+Earlier on Friday, the New York Post reported that James facilitated the Lakers’ $4.5 million, one-year contract with his nemesis, Lance Stephenson.

 “I think when LeBron calls you up and says, ‘I want you,’ it’s hard for him to turn that down,” said Kevin Pritchard, president of the Indiana Pacers, where Stephenson played wing last season.